catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 service is easier to communicate with via API and will scale in size to accommodate our logs over time.

-For this example, we will create a container named *Logs-repo*
+For this example, we will create a container named *logs-repo*

 .. code-block:: bash